pryley/site-reviews/readme.txt

 - Added an option to display reviews with an excerpt in a modal
 - Fixed assigned ranking meta when reviews are manually approved/unapproved
+- Fixed imported reviews losing their submission date when approved/unapproved
 - Fixed incorrect triggering of the rating validation after a form submission
 - Fixed translation bug with htmlentities
 - Fixed paragraph word wrapping in reviews